ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 There is still something to be polished.
 * Finding a better simplification strategy to get lower T-counts.
-* Fully support of visualization of the `ZXGfulraph` (the plotting script may fail on some `ZXgraph` with phase gadgets).
+* Fully support of visualization of the `ZXGraph` (the plotting script may fail on some `ZXGraph` with phase gadgets).
 * Converting ZX-diagrams to tensor networks without `YaoLang.jl`.
 * The conversion between the `YaoIR` and the `ZXDiagram` may cause the circuit different with a global phase.
 We should record this global phase in the later version.